 |17.||Panasonic LX100||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the XC10 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the XC10 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+Both the XC10 and the E-M10 III have been discontinued, but can regularly be found used on ebay.
 The XC10 was replaced by the Canon XC15, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the features and operation of the XC10 and E-M10 III can be found, respectively, in the Canon XC10 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So how do things add up?
 Is the Canon XC10 better than the Olympus E-M10 III or vice versa?
 The listing below highlights the relative strengths of the two models.